lusaxweb/vuesax/docs/components/card.md

 ## Default

-To add a card we have the components `vs-card`, `vs-card-header`, `vs-card-body`, `vs-card-media`, `vs-card-actions` each one has its functionality inside of the card but an initial structure would be like this:
+To add a card we have the components `vs-card`, `vs-card-header`, `vs-card-body`, `vs-card-media`, `vs-card-actions` each one has its own functionality inside of the card but an initial structure would be like this:

 <vuecode md>